CodeDiversity/ShipPM/README.md

 ## How It Works

-Ship Agent is a collection of `.md` files that function as meta-prompts:
+PM Assistant is a collection of `.md` files that function as meta-prompts:

 ```
-ship-agent/
+ship-pm/
 ├── commands/pm/    # Slash command definitions
 ├── workflows/      # Step-by-step processes
 ├── agents/         # Specialized PM personas